Shivamshiv/DevOps-Automation/README.md

 git branch dev1
 git checkout dev1
 ```
 > - Change the file and Commit it.
-After it push it to the remote GitHub repo
+After that push it to the remote GitHub repo
 ```
 cat >> linux.html
 git commit linux.html -m "Commited by developer"